jayamalsigera/MCMC_Parameter_Estimation/README.md

 Parameter estimation of a Inverted Pendulum Model with Markov Chain Monte Carlo Algorithm

 To Run the Program:
+1. Go to 'MCMC_Parameter_Estimation' directory.
-Go to MCMC_Parameter_Estimation directory and run the mail matlab file.
+2. Run the 'mcmc_estimation_main.m' matlab file.